WillFantom/nescript/README.md

 ### Script

 A script is considered to be a normal script file, however, it may also contain handlebar values that can be populated in the program.
 For example, a script compatible with this package is:

+> 💡 As the content of the script is written to and executed from a file, the shebang is needed on the first line...

 _`example.sh`_
 ```bash